The Shared-Responsibility Model

 Customer-Managed Networks

-As we’ve mentioned before, we recommend deploying your app into it’s own, isolated network.
+As we’ve mentioned before, we recommend deploying your App into it’s own, isolated network.
 This tends to keep permissions simpler, reduce the blast radius of any production issues, and make it easy to monitor and control data going in and out of the app.
+But isolation may not work for all Apps, and some customers will require you deploy into a network that they manage.
+In these cases, there are a few things you can do to contain your App within a network you do not manage.- Place your App resouces in their own subnets to control egress and ingress

 - Place your resrouces in security groups to control their access to other parts of the network